taocpp/json/doc/Type-Traits.md

 using my_value = tao::json::basic_value< my_traits >;
 ```

-Or, if we are planning on using [custom value annotations](Advanced-Use-Cases.md#custom-value-annotations), we might be more elaborate.
+Or, if we are planning on using [custom Base class for Values](Advanced-Use-Cases.md#custom-base-class-for-values), we might be more elaborate.

 ```c++
 template< typename Base >